Drupal Warns of New Remote-Code Bug, the Second in Four Weeks - Slashdot

 You keep using that word...
 I do not think it means what you think it means.

 Where are the sandboxes?
-(Score:4, Insightful)
+(Score:5, Insightful)

 Why don't developers just write code that doesn't have security holes in it?